 Bacteria is only part of the equation of acne breakouts.
 A pimple occurs because your pore is clogged.
 Many times the bacteria builds up because your pore doesn’t drain your naturally produced oil.
 The oil rich environment in your pore creates an environment for the bacteria to flourish.
 While honey may be effective at diminishing the bacteria it reaches, if your pore is clogged, there’s no way for the honey to get inside and do its job.

 Because of this issue of getting within the follicle, benzoyl peroxide (BPO) is a better over-the-counter alternative for treating acne.
 BPO is more effective at getting within the follicle, where it releases oxygen molecules that immediately kill most the bacteria.
 BPO can be harsher on your skin, especially if you dry easily.
 If this is the case, you can use a facial moisturizer to help alleviate pealing.

 If you still want to give honey a try, here are the best practices:

-- Wash your face first with mild soap and lukewarm water.
-Massage your face with just your fingertips; don’t use a towel or scrub (this causes irritation).
-Pat dry with a soft towel.
+- Wash your face first with a mild soap and lukewarm water.
+Use your fingertips to massage your mild soap into your skin; don’t use a towel or scrub (this causes irritation).

-- Before your skin dries, apply the raw honey to your face using wet hands.
-Massage it into your skin and allow it to stay on for at least a couple of minutes
+- Apply the raw honey to your face before your skin dries.
+While your face and hands are still wet, gently massage the raw honey into four skin and allow it to stay on for at least a couple of minutes

 - WARNING: if you’re allergic to bees, it might be a good call to avoid a honey mask.